zhm1205/zhm1205.github.io/_pages/about.md

 ---

 Hi, I am Haoming Zhang.
 A PhD student in the Goto Lab, Waseda University.
 My research interests include graph neural networks, knowledge graphs, information retrieval, and multimodal machine learning.
 I am particularly interested in developing graph-based models that combine textual, structural, and domain-aware information for anomaly detection and risk assessment.
-Before starting a PhD at Waseda University, I finished my undergraduate degree at the University of Manchester and my master's degree at the University of Birmingham.
+Before commencing my PhD at Waseda University, I completed my undergraduate degree at the University of Manchester and my master's degree at the University of Birmingham.

 My research topics include: